-Struthers Parkinson’s Center operates under an advisory board comprised of community members and health professionals and we are accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and the Commission on Accreditation of Rehabilitation Facilities (CARF).
+Struthers Parkinson’s Center operates under an advisory board comprised of community members and health professionals and we are accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 Through the years, our quality, community service and unique approach to treatment have helped us become a national leader in Parkinson’s care.

 Evelyn Struthers: The Gift of Heart and Soul

 Alan Struthers was diagnosed with Parkinson’s disease in 1986, sending him, and his wife, Evelyn, on a search for ways to meet the physical and emotional challenges ahead.
 They found little help until meeting Paul Silverstein, MD, and his team of specialists at Methodist Hospital Parkinson’s Center.

 Evelyn immersed herself in helping Alan and others facing Parkinson’s.
 In 1989, Evelyn and Alan funded a pilot program that provided respite day care for Parkinson’s patients.
 There was such a strong demand for this program that they provided the primary financial support to establish what is now known as Club CREATE (Center for Research, Education, Artistic and Therapeutic Endeavors).
 Formed through a partnership between Parkinson’s Center staff and members of the Parkinson’s community, the CREATE program is innovative and enhances participants’ quality of life.